25 Must-See Colorful Orchids

 • Known for its long-lasting and fragrant blooms, this species is a favorite among orchid enthusiasts.
 It is often used in hybridization due to its impressive floral display.

-• This orchid is native to southern Mexico, Guatemala, El Salvador, and Honduras.
+• These vibrant orchids orchids are native to southern Mexico, Guatemala, El Salvador, and Honduras.
 It’s often found at altitudes around 1,650 meters in humid forest environments.

 • Epiphytic, growing on trees, with long leaves emerging from thick pseudobulbs.